Liatris punctata var. mucronata (Texas Gayfeather)

 Water use Low

-Sun exposure Sun, part sun
+Sun exposure Sun

 Bloom color Purple